Design, Drawing, Permit

 • Zoning review and as-of-right compliance verification

-• TRCA regulated area permit coordination
+• TRCA regulated area and heritage permit coordination

 What Each Permit Type Covers